 In the 1951 Hollywood film ‘Quo Vadis’, the Emperor Nero (excellently interpreted by Peter Ustinov) blames the Christians for the great fire of Rome in 64AD and condemns them all to dies in the Coliseum.
 Here’s the movie clip.

-In the photo above, Nero is showing how he’ll build his new city with a model of Rome known as ‘Il Plastico’.
-The model wasn’t even started until 1935.
+In the photo above, Nero is showing how he’ll build his new city with a model of Rome, similar to the famous ‘Il Plastico’, a scale model of Rome started in 1935.

 It’s great Hollywood style propaganda, right down to the Romans laughing as the Christians are devoured by lions, who are about as ferocious as household tabby cats.